hyperledger/besu-docs/docs/public-networks/how-to/troubleshoot/troubleshoot-peering.md

 A: Increasing the number of max peers will not speed up Besu sync, as the bottleneck during sync is Disk IO and CPU.

 Bear in mind that Besu's peers are only used for initial sync and transaction gossip, neither of which affects attestation performance.
-It's the beacon node connectivity that controls how quickly your receive blocks and how attestations are published.
+It's the beacon node connectivity that controls how quickly you receive blocks and how attestations are published.
 Increasing Besu's peer count won't help with attestations and will increase the load on your node which may make things worse.

 ## Metrics

-Make sure you are capturing metrics to gain insights into peer values over time.
+Capturing metrics will help to gain insights into peering behavior over time.

 To enable
 [Prometheus to access Besu](../monitor/metrics.md), open